Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 I thank you all for your active participationonlesson.

-Students are divided into pairs facing each other.
-Each couple has a volleyball.
-At the signal of the teacher, they begin to perform an oncoming free transfer of the ball in pairs.
-The couple who caught or dropped the ball sit on the bench.
-The last couple left on the court is declared the winner.
+Participants are divided into pairs facing each other.
+Each pair has a volleyball.
+At the teacher’s signal, they begin to perform a counter free pass of the ball in pairs.
+The couple who catches or drops the ball sits on the bench.
+The last couple remaining on the court is declared the winner.

-For the game, 5-7 drivers are chosen.
-To make the drivers different from the rest of the players, it is advisable to put on them distinctive signs.
-Players randomly positioned on gym, 3 or 4 volleyballs.
-The players pass the balls to each other with top gear, and the drivers try to catch the balls or pick them up from the floor.
-Players whose drivers caught the balls during the transfer, or players who dropped the balls (in the case when the balls were picked up by the drivers) are out of the game.
+5-7 drivers are chosen for the game.
+To make the drivers stand out from the rest of the players, it is advisable to wear decals on them.
+Players randomly positioned according to gym, 3 or 4 volleyballs.
+The players pass the balls to each other in top gear, and the drivers try to catch the balls or pick them up from the floor.
+Players whose drivers caught the balls while passing, or players who dropped the balls (in the case when the balls were picked up by the drivers) are out of the game.
 The game is played several times for 2-3 minutes.
 After each game, new drivers are appointed.

-Rules: Players with the ball do not have the right to move around the sports hall, and without the ball they can, choosing the most convenient position to receive the pass.
-The player can have possession of the ball for a maximum of 5 seconds, after which he must perform the top pass.
+Rules: Players with the ball do not have the right to move around the gym, but without the ball they can, choosing the most convenient position to receive the pass.
+The player can hold the ball for no more than 5 seconds, after which he must complete the top pass.
 A player who holds the ball for more than 5 seconds is out of the game.
 The driver, who has taken possession of the ball, passes it to any player.
-The winners are announced as drivers who were able to withdraw the largest number of players from the game.
+The winners are the drivers who were able to eliminate the most players from the game.

-Pair play.
-One player performs the task (jumping in place, squats, somersaults), the other moves with side steps to the right, to the left in the rack.
-Between them lies the ball.
-On a signal, one of the players must take the ball and run “home” with it, behind the front line or into a three-meter zone, the other must tumble it.
-If one player pissed off another, they switch roles.
-The game is repeated 3-4 times for 10-15 seconds.
+Game in pairs.
+One player performs the task (jumping in place, squats, somersaults), the other moves with side steps to the right and left in a standing position.
+There is a ball between them.
+At the signal, one of the players must take the ball and run with it “home”, behind the end line or into the three-meter zone, the other must hit it.
+If one player insults the other, they change roles.
+The game is repeated 3–4 times for 10–15 seconds.

-The players form several circles, in the center of each circle is the "middle".
+The players form several circles, with the “middle one” in the center of each circle.
 The players of a single circle with their average are one team.
-The middle one alternately throws the ball from the bottom up to his comrades, who move in a circle with side steps.
-They perform a return transmission.
-Passing the ball to the middle can be done:
+The middle one alternately throws the ball from bottom to top to his comrades, who move in a circle with side steps.
+They perform a return pass.
+Passing the ball to the middle one can be done:

-Having received the ball from the last player in the circle, the middle player raises the ball up.
+Having received the ball from the last player in the circle, the middle one raises the ball up.
 The team that finishes passing the ball first wins.
-Then you can change the middle.
+Then you can change the middle one.

-The players of one team are outside the circle, and the players of the second team take places inside it (a volleyball court can serve as a playing circle).
-Behind the circle with blows volleyball try to knock out all the players of the opposing team in turn.
-Players are allowed to be knocked out: by an attacking blow, passing from below or from above with two hands.
-Players in the circle can hit the ball with their hands, performing the appropriate defensive move (from above, from below with two hands, with one hand, with a lunge, in a fall).
+The players of one team are outside the circle, and the players of the second take places inside it (the playing circle can be a volleyball court).
+Standing behind the circle blows volleyball They try to knock out all the players of the opposing team one by one.
+Players are allowed to be knocked out: with an attacking blow, a pass from below or from above with two hands.
+Players in the circle can hit the ball with their hands, performing an appropriate defensive technique (overhead, below with two hands, with one hand, with a lunge, in a fall).
 In this case, they remain in the circle.
-If the ball hit the player's torso, legs, or the player failed to hit the ball, he leaves the circle and stands behind the attackers.
-This player may return to the circle if he managed to catch the ball from his player who hit the ball from the circle.
-The duration of the game is 5 minutes.
-The team with the most players in the circle wins.
-The game may end early if all players are knocked out of the circle.
+If the ball hits the player’s body, legs, or the player fails to hit the ball, he leaves the circle and stands behind the attackers.
+This player can return to the circle if he managed to catch the ball from his player who hit the ball from the circle.
+Game duration 5 minutes.
+The team that keeps the most players in the circle wins.
+The game may end early if all players are eliminated from the circle.

 "SHOOTBALL"

-On each half volleyball court can be 6 - 10 players.
-Behind the front line on both sides is a “captivity”.
-The game is started by one of the teams with the ball.
-Players of the other team play the ball according to the rules of volleyball (pioneer ball).
-The player who made the mistake is sent to the opposite side as a prisoner and the team loses the serve.
-The player who is in captivity, without leaving the court, tries to intercept the ball and perform a serve (throw) to his side.
-If he succeeds, the players of his team play the ball sent by their friend and, and if the attack is successful, he returns from captivity to the court to his team.
-During the course of the game, members of the attacking team may intentionally direct the ball to their player who is in captivity, and he must catch the ball.
+On each half volleyball court There can be 6 – 10 players.
+Behind the front line on both sides there is a “captivity”.
+The game starts with one of the teams serving the ball.
+Players of the other team play the ball according to the rules of volleyball (pioneerball).
+The player who made the mistake is sent to the opposite side as a prisoner and the team loses serve.
+The player who is in captivity, without entering the court, tries to intercept the ball and serve (throw) to his side.
+If he succeeds, the players of his team play the ball sent by their friend and, if the attack is successful, he returns from captivity to the court to his team.
+During the game, members of the attacking team can deliberately direct the ball to their captive player, and he must catch the ball.
 The rules allow that if he catches the ball in the air at all, he returns to the team.
-Game time 15 - 20 min.
-The team that manages to retain the most outfield players wins.
+Game time 15 – 20 minutes.
+The team that manages to retain the most field players wins.

 "SNIPERS"

 Both halves of the site are drawn into squares (9 squares on each, indicated by numbers).
 The three squares closest to the grid are numbered: 4,5,4.
-Three averages - 4,3,4.
-Three distant - 3,2,2.
-The teams are lined up on the end lines.
-Each player on both teams takes it in turns to take five serves, aiming at their chosen squares, and thus score points for their team.
+Three averages – 4,3,4.
+Three distant ones - 3,2,2.
+The teams are located in ranks on the front lines.
+Each player from both teams takes turns performing five serves, aiming at the squares of his choice, and thus scoring points for his team.
 The team with the most points wins.
-In case of an error, it is not allowed to serve the ball a second time.
+If there is a mistake, the ball is not allowed to be served a second time.

-Two teams are playing.
+Two teams play.
 They are located on their halves of the court in random order, each with three balls.
-The grid is not installed.
-The task of the players is to hit the ball in one of the opponents.
-Players send the balls to the side of the opponents with a one-handed overhead shot, as in an attacking shot.
-A hit is counted if the ball touches the opponent from the summer, and not when rebounding from the floor.
-"Salenny" leaves the site.
+The mesh is not installed.
+The players' task is to hit one of the opponents with the ball.
+Players send balls to the opponents' side with an overhead strike with one hand, as in an attacking strike.
+A hit is counted if the ball touches the opponent from the volley, and not when it bounces off the floor.
+The “salty one” leaves the site.
 The team with the most players left on the court wins.

 Two teams play with an unlimited number of participants.
 Each is given from four to eight balls.
-On command, the guys begin to throw the balls over the net by any means.
-The game continues for a certain time, after which the “stop” command is given.
-The team that has the most balls by the end of the game is considered the loser.
+On command, the guys begin to throw balls over the net by any means.
+The game continues for a certain time, after which the command “stop” is given.
+The loser is the team whose side has more balls at the end of the game.

-Two teams play according to the rules of volleyball (mini-volleyball), but with one condition: the net must be completely covered with a canvas.
+Two teams play according to the rules of volleyball (mini-volleyball), but with one condition: the net must be completely covered with canvas.
 The game will become much more difficult, but will not be devoid of interest and will bring great benefits.
-After all, rivals will not see each other.
+After all, the rivals will not see each other.
 All maneuvers will be hidden.
-And here you will need to be especially on the alert, constantly show maximum attention.
+And here you will need to be especially on alert, constantly showing maximum attention.

-At 2-5 m from the wall (the distance depends on the age and experience of the players) they put a town, a pin, an inflatable toy.
-Task: throw the ball against the wall so that, when it bounces, it knocks down the installed object.
-Who will have more successful attempts out of five?
+2-5 m from the wall (the distance depends on the age and experience of the players) place a town, a pin, and an inflatable toy.
+Task: throw a ball against a wall so that it bounces and knocks down a set object.
+Who will have the most successful attempts out of five?
 Who will need fewer attempts to knock down an object five times?

-Option: put a box, box, basket at some distance from the wall, put a hoop.
-Objective: To hit the target with the ball.
-(Appendix fig.5)
+Option: place a box, box, basket at some distance from the wall, put a hoop.
+Objective: hit the target with the ball.
+(Appendix Fig.5)

 "Don't drop the ball"

-At the start line, each participant in the game receives two sticks.
-Then the players become pairs and pinch the ball with sticks so that it does not fall.
+At the starting line, each participant in the game receives two sticks.
+Then the players become pairs and use chopsticks to hold the ball so that it does not fall.
 Each pair must run faster than their opponents without dropping the ball.
-If the ball fell, you need to stop, pick it up, put it on sticks and run again.
+If the ball falls, you need to stop, pick it up, put it on the sticks and run again.
 Running distance 15-20 m.
-(Appendix fig. 6)
+(Appendix Fig. 6)

 The player holds the ball behind his back with both hands.
 Leaning forward, he throws the ball over his head up and forward.
 Now you need to have time to straighten up and catch the falling ball.
-Each is given, say, five attempts.
-The one with the most successful attempts wins.
+Each person is given, say, five attempts.
+The one with the most successful attempts will win.

-Variants of the game: you can throw the ball against the wall (if there are no windows) from a distance of several meters - and catch it when it bounces; you can throw the ball on a sloping roof (shed, garage, shed) - and catch it when it rolls down.
+Game options: you can throw the ball against a wall (if there are no windows) from a distance of several meters - and catch it when it bounces; you can throw the ball onto a sloping roof (barn, garage, shed) - and catch it when it rolls down.

-The game can be complicated.
+You can add complications to the game.
 For example, a task is given: before catching the ball, you need to clap your hands several times.
-Or make a full turn around (when the ball is thrown against the wall or thrown onto the roof).
-(Appendix fig.7)
+Or make a complete turn in a circle (when the ball is thrown against a wall or thrown onto a roof).
+(Appendix Fig. 7)